Course Schedules

 By the end of this training course, participants will be able to:

-• Perform NDE (Non-Destructive Examination) for static and rotating equipment
+• Perform non-destructive examination (NDE) for static and rotating equipment

-• Understand the principle of operation and design for these equipment
+• Understand the principles of operation and design of mechanical equipment

-• Identify different mode failures of static and rotating equipment
+• Identify common failure modes in static and rotating equipment

 Who is this Training Course for?

-• Technical & non-technical personnel in the chemical, petrochemical, oil & mechanical industries with a need to understand and discuss fundamental mechanical engineering issues
+• Technical and non-technical personnel in chemical, petrochemical, oil, and mechanical industries

 How will this Training Course be Presented?